lamhq/tech-notes/devops/aws/0-cloud-computing.md

 # Cloud computing

+*The information in this document is from [AWS Cloud Practitioner Essentials course](https://www.coursera.org/learn/aws-cloud-practitioner-essentials).*

 ## Intro

 Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.